Llama-Mob: Instruction-Tuning Llama-3-8B Excels in City-Scale Mobility Prediction: Conclusion

 \section{Conclusion}

 This study proposes an LLMs instruction tuning approach for long-term human mobility prediction across multiple cities.
 We validated the effectiveness and the superiority of the proposed method using large-scale human mobility data from four metropolitan areas in Japan.
-In the future, we will improve our work from three aspects: \begin{enumerate}[leftmargin=*] \item Recognizing that the effectiveness of fine-tuning LLMs is highly dependent on data quality, \textit{designing better data selection strategies} (currently random) towards more efficient and effective fine-tuning will be next focus. \item The slow inference time greatly affects the practicality of the model.
-We will continue to explore the latest advances in \textit{efficient inference techniques} and apply them to our work. \item Expanding validation to \textit{more trajectory datasets}, beyond human trajectories and grid-level data. \end{enumerate}
+In the future, we will improve our work from three aspects: (1) Recognizing that the effectiveness of fine-tuning LLMs is highly dependent on data quality, \textit{designing better data selection strategies} (currently random) towards more efficient and effective fine-tuning will be next focus.
+(2) The slow inference time greatly affects the practicality of the Llama3-8B-Mob.
+We will continue to explore the latest advances in \textit{efficient inference techniques} and apply them to our model.
+(3) Expanding validation to \textit{more trajectory datasets}, beyond human trajectories and grid-level data.

 \begin{acks} This work was supported by JST SPRING JPMJSP2108, JSPS KAKENHI JP24K02996, and JST CREST JPMJCR21M2 including AIP challenge program, Japan. \end{acks}